mattiasvillani/BayesLearnCourse/README.md

 ---

 ### Pluto Notebooks
 As a bonus, I will occasionally post Notebooks where you can interactively play around with some Bayesian analyses.
 I will use a new type of notebook system called [Pluto](https://github.com/fonsp/Pluto.jl) in the [Julia](https://julialang.org/) programming language.
-The advantage of Pluto is that it is reactive: changing one variable in the notebook immediately updates the parts of the notebook that depends on the variable.
+The advantage of Pluto is that it is reactive: changing one variable in the notebook immediately updates the parts of the notebook that depend on the variable.

 Here is what you need to do to access this bonus feature:
 * [Download Julia](https://julialang.org/downloads/) and install it.